 Give the shutters two coats of paint.
 Buy and attach mending braces to hold the shutters together.
 Put anchors into the wall before attaching your headboard shutter lineup behind your bed.

-Adding throw pillows
+4. Add throw pillows

 Throw pillows are some of the easiest crafts to make.
 Pick a fabric that’s bright and offers a stark contrast to the wall color, your bedding, or the upholstery and window treatments in the room.